Mumbo Island Camp

 - Those looking for activity can try sea kayaking, snorkelling or scuba diving

-- Mumbo is eco-friendly with sustainable materials used
+- Mumbo is eco-friendly and uses sustainable materials

 - Ideal for active family safaris in Malawi with a family tent available